JeffersonLab/clara-docs/source/clas-data-processing.rst

 CLAS12 Data processing
 **********************

-First set the CLARA_HOME env variable pointing to CLARA run-time environment directory.
+We assume that the CLARA_HOME env variable is pointing to the CLARA run-time environment directory.
 .. code-block:: console

-    > setenv CLARA_HOME = clara-run-time-dir
+    > setenv CLARA_HOME = work-dir/clara-cre

 Here we present two modes of running:

-a) local - data processing on a local computing resource and
+#. local - data processing on a local computing resource and

-b) farm - processing on a batch farm system.
+#. farm - processing on a batch farm system.

-JLAB farm PBS and Auger job scheduling systems will be used as a CLARA farm data processing example, so scripts will exit in case Jlab Auger commands are not accessible.
+JLAB farm PBS and Auger job scheduling systems will be used as a CLARA farm data processing example, so data processing will exit in case Jlab Auger commands are not accessible.

-To run CLAS12 data processing you use `run-clara` script.
+Type `run-clara` to start CLAS12 data processing.

 The following examples are for data processing with a default parameters.

 Local mode